Choosing the best process for your operation.

-Zinc and its alloys have been used for over a hundred years as protective and decorative coatings over a variety of metal substrates, primarily steel.
-Over the years there have been a number of processes developed for applying zinc coatings depending on the substrate, coating requirements and cost.
+Zinc and its alloys have been used for more than 100 years as protective and decorative coatings over a variety of metal substrates, primarily steel.
+Over the years, there have been a number of processes developed for applying zinc coatings.
+The choice of which depends on the substrate, coating requirements, and cost.
 Of these, electroplating is the most prevalent for functional and decorative applications.

 When choosing a zinc plating process, it is important to know what processes are available and each of their particular advantages and disadvantages.
 Table 1 compares some of the more important factors related to these processes.